isc-projects/stork/doc/install.rst

    $ backend/cmd/stork-db-migrate/stork-db-migrate up --db-trace-queries 2> stork-schema.txt

-Integration with Prometheus and Grafana
+Integration With Prometheus and Grafana
 =======================================

-Stork can optionally be integrated with `Prometheus <https://prometheus.io/>`_, an open source monitoring and alerting toolkit and `Grafana <https://grafana.com/>`_, an easy-to-view analytics platform for querying, visualization and altering.
+Stork can optionally be integrated with `Prometheus <https://prometheus.io/>`_, an open source monitoring and alerting toolkit, and `Grafana <https://grafana.com/>`_, an easy-to-view analytics platform for querying, visualization, and alerting.
 Grafana requires external data storage.
 Prometheus is currently the only environment supported by both Stork and Grafana.
-It is possible to use Prometheus only without Grafana, but using Grafana requires Prometheus.
+It is possible to use Prometheus without Grafana, but using Grafana requires Prometheus.

 Prometheus Integration
 ----------------------

-Stork agent by default makes the
+The Stork agent, by default, makes the
-BIND 9 and Kea statistics available in a format understandable by Prometheus (works as a Prometheus exporter, in Prometheus nomenclature).
-If Prometheus server is available, it can be configured to monitor Stork Agents.
-To enable Stork Agent monitoring, you need to edit ``prometheus.yml`` (typically stored in /etc/prometheus/, but this may vary depending on your installation) and add the following entries there:
+Kea (and eventually, BIND 9) statistics available in a format understandable by Prometheus (it works as a Prometheus exporter, in Prometheus nomenclature).
+If Prometheus server is available, it can be configured to monitor Stork agents.
+To enable Stork agent monitoring, the ``prometheus.yml`` (which is typically stored in /etc/prometheus/, but this may vary depending on the installation) must be edited to add the following entries there:

 .. code-block:: yaml